MarceauKa/laravel-crudable/docs/fields.md

 ### Customizing

-One declared, you can use the Field API to declare your modifiers.
+Once declared, you can use the Field API to declare your modifiers.

 - Declaring Rules: `withRules(array|string $rules)`:
 They're your field validation rules and they are the same as Laravel Validation.